DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 * TypoScript defining the rendering of the plugin

-* An combination of callable controller and actions
+* A combination of callable controller and actions

-* An combination of non cached callable controller and actions
+* A combination of non cached callable controller and actions

 * An identifier, so called "plugin signature"

-* An optional Flexform for further configuration via editors
+* An optional FlexForm for further configuration via editors

-* An optional Wizard entry for new content elements
+* An optional New Content Element Wizard entry for new content elements

 Why adding plugins for existing extensions?
 -------------------------------------------